 I would prefer not to recieve e-cards from web sites.
 Entering an email into one of those web sites pretty-much guarantees it will end up sold to a spammer, as mentioned above.

 Don't bother sending me .exe files at all.
 I run GNU/Linux and can't run .exe files (well, I could if I really wanted to, but don't consider it worth the trouble of setting up WINE).
 Most of these 'free-of-charge' programs (not to be confused with "free software" which is a very different thing) are actually trojans installing spy-ware anyway, so even if I could, I wouldn't run them.
 A trojan is a program that does a second, secret job while it is also doing what you think.
 They are named after the Trojan Horse, where a seemingly harmless gift was actually a way to get a small army into an enemy's city.
 A trojan program pretends to be a useful or amusing piece of software so you will let it into your computer.
 Then it does things you may not like, such as (these are all real examples):

 In some parts of the world such as China (where I lived and worked for 6 years in the early 2000s), it is very easy to buy cheap (illegal) copies of commercial software.
-There is NO GUARANTEE that the person who copied the disks didn't add trojan software to the install (this is quite easy to do).
+There is NO GUARANTEE that the person who copied the disks didn't add trojan software to the install (this is quite easy to do, doesn't even require any real programming ability).
 The same applies to so-called 'warez' (software made illegally available on the internet).
 If you want a safe system, buy the real thing from the real company.
 If you can't afford it (who can?), use one of the often very good (or sometimes at least tolerable) open-source equivalents.
-They aren't always up to what you need, but far more often than not will be just fine, and sometimes they better than the commercial version - they are generally written by people who are also actual users of the software, not just coding to a feature-list handed down from a marketing department.
+They aren't always up to what you need, but far more often than not will be just fine, and sometimes they even turn out better than the commercial version - they are generally written by people who are also actual users of the software, not just coding to a feature-list handed down from a marketing department.